NYU-Processor-Design/nyu-processor-design.github.io/src/getting_started/development/04_vscode_ext.md

 [Doxygen](https://github.com/doxygen/doxygen) is a documentation generator that extracts documentation from C++ source code comments.
 This [Doxygen comment generator](https://marketplace.visualstudio.com/items?itemName=cschlosser.doxdocgen) creates Doxygen comments for a variety of code snippets: constructors, functions, file descriptions, etc.

 ---

+### Better Comments

+[Better Comments](https://marketplace.visualstudio.com/items?itemName=aaron-bond.better-comments) helps to create more understandable, categorizable comments for your code, and works with C++ and Verilog.

+---

 ### Spell Checker